sakosy/arch_katas_2021/README.md

 ## Stakeholders

-There are list of all stakeholders for the _Farmacy Family_
+There is a list of all stakeholders for the _Farmacy Family_

 | ArchCollider Stakeholder | Our Stakeholder | Concerns |
 |----|----|--------|